Updates

 Assistant Professor, Pediatrics, Baylor College of Medicine

-Program Manager, Texas Children’s Global TB Program
+Biostatistician, Texas Children’s and Baylor College of Medicine Global TB Program

 Patricia Dorman

-Biostatistician, Texas Children’s Global TB Program
+Coordinator, Research Operations, Texas Children's and Baylor College of Medicine Global TB Program

 • Amsterdam Institute for Global Health and Development